splunk/public-o11y-docs/infrastructure/infrastructure.rst

 Observability Cloud collects both logs and metrics data from AWS accounts.
 If you plan to collect only metrics from an AWS account, select to only collect data from CloudWatch Metrics.

-To connect to a cloud service, select :strong:`Navigation menu > Data Management` and search for the cloud service you want to connect to.
+To connect to a cloud service, select :strong:`Navigation menu > Data Management > Available integrations` and search for the cloud service you want to connect to.

 For detailed steps on connecting cloud services to Observability Cloud, see these pages: